 Project Outcome

-For the most part, the final application did achieve it’s aims and met its requirements, however I did run into many challenges being able to make this work.
+For the most part, the final application did achieve its aims and met its requirements, however I did run into many challenges being able to make this work.

 Being unable to include the “mssql” Node.js package directly into my React application was a significant hurdle I had to overcome to complete this project, as making a database connection was a fundamental requirement set in the project acceptance criteria.
 Researching the errors I was getting led me to concepts I had not encountered before e.g. polyfills.
 I was able to eventually resolve the errors I faced by setting up a dedicated backend, but this had the impact of unexpected scope creep.